vjousse/emmett/content/en/php-love-it-or-leave-it.en.md

 ---
-title: PHP: you love it or you leave it
+title: "PHP: you love it or you leave it"
 slug: php-you-love-it-or-you-leave-it
 date: 2013-10-07 20:39:20+02:00
 tags: php